ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

   ```
   admin@galaxy.org
   ```
-  and the password of your choice (:warning: don't forget it)
+  and the password of your choice (:warning: don't forget it).
+Use an easy to remember one as you will need to type it frequently.

 - After login, you should see the admin tab in the top menu of the Galaxy interface.